nighthawkcoders/devOps/kasm/README.md

 #### 1st Stage - EC2 Instances Only:
 Create a folder for your test (e.g., stage1).
-- Place your variable.tf, install_kasm.sh, and main.tf files in the folder.
+- Place your variable.tf, ec2_install.sh.tpl, and main.tf files in the folder.
 - Run `terraform init` to initialize the project.
 - Run `terraform plan` to see what resources will be created.
 - If the plan looks good, run `terraform apply to create the EC2 instances.